-Spicy Strawberry Mojito
+Spicy Strawberry Jalapeno Mojito

 This post may contain affiliate links.
-As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

 A spicy twist on a classic mojito recipe, this strawberry jalapeno mojito is the perfect craft cocktail for a warm summer day.
+Especially when paired with some poolside appetizers like blueberry lemon whipped brie dip or mango pico de gallo.

 Summer for us means fresh produce (especially pick-your-own strawberries), fruity cocktails, and warm, sunny days by the water.
 That means we’re always looking for new, fun, and refreshing drinks to make for ourselves, and of course, to share with you!